temuller/piscola/joss_paper/paper.md

 Type Ia Supernovae (SNe Ia) are stellar explosions that have been studied for many years as standardisable candles for cosmological distance measurement.
 Their multi-colour light curves need to be fitted and corrected (e.g., extinction and $K$-correction) in order to be standardised.
-Several light-curve fitters exist now a day for this.
+Several light-curve fitters have been developed for this reason.
-With future surveys, such as LSST, the sample of these objects will rapidly increase by orders of magnitude, reducing the statistical uncertainties.
-However, a large portion of the error budget is dominated by systematic uncertatinties.
+With future surveys, such as LSST, the sample of these objects will rapidly increase by orders of magnitude, immensely reducing the statistical uncertainties.
+However, a large portion of the error budget is dominated by systematic uncertatinties, in part coming from the fitting and correction processes, and the standardisation itself.

 # Statement of need

 `PISCOLA` is a new light-curve fitting code developed in Python.
 This package is user-friendly and well-documented.
-One of the main goals behind this code is to allow the users to have access and undertand the different steps of the light-curve fitting and correction process, so the community can contribute to its improvement. `PISCOLA` relies on gaussian process [@Rasmussen06], a data-driven bayesian method, to fit the light curves in 2D (luminosity as a function of time and wavelength), using the package `george` `[@george]` for it.
+One of the main goals behind this code is to allow the users to have access and undertand the different steps of the light-curve fitting and correction processes, so the community can contribute to its improvement. `PISCOLA` relies on gaussian process [@Rasmussen06], a data-driven bayesian method, to fit the light curves in 2D (luminosity as a function of time and wavelength), using the `george` package
+[@george] for this.
 The *mangling* function, used in the $K$-correction, is also calculated by using gaussian process.
-Finally, the standard light-curve parameters (m$_B^{max}$, $\Delta$m$_{15}(15)$ and $(B-V)_{max}$) can be estiamted.
+At the end of the process, the standard light-curve parameters (m$_B^{max}$, $\Delta$m$_{15}(15)$ and $(B-V)_{max}$) can be estimated.

-Several light-curve fitters (e.g., SALT2 [@salt2], SiFTO [@sifto], SNooPy [@snoopy] have proven to be great tools for supernova cosmology, however, most of them present some disadvantage such as: their limitation to working with optical data only
-(SNe Ia are better suited for cosmology in the near-infrared; e.g., [@Elias81], [@Freedman09]), except for SNooPy, and their susceptibility to biases [@Kessler09b], as they rely on templates for the fits.
-PISCOLA, being a data-driven tool, does not suffer from this disadvantages.
-For this reason, this code has the potential to produce better results and possibly help understand different systematic biases the other codes suffer from.
+Several light-curve fitters (e.g., SALT2 [@salt2], SiFTO [@sifto], SNooPy [@snoopy]) have proven to be great tools for supernova cosmology, however, most of them present disadvantages, such as: their limitation to working with optical data only (SNe Ia are better suited for cosmology in the near-infrared [@Elias81, @Freedman09]), except for SNooPy, and their susceptibility to biases [@Kessler09b], as they rely on templates for the fits. `PISCOLA`, being a data-driven tool, does not suffer from this disadvantages.
+For this reason, this code has the potential to produce better results and possibly help understand different systematic biases other codes suffer from.

 # Acknowledgements

-TMB would like to thank the LSSTC-DSFP which allowed him to develop many computational skills and tools for the development of PISCOLA.
+TMB would like to thank the LSSTC-DSFP which allowed him to develop many computational skills and tools for the development of `PISCOLA`.

 # References